-The purpose of this course is to give the student the opportunity to acquire the basic knowledge required to start a business and an ideal of how knowledge which has been acquired in the core courses for the MBA degree could be applied in either a new or adolescent firm.
+The purpose of this course is to give the student the opportunity to acquire the basic knowledge required to start or acquire and grow a business and an idea of how knowledge that has been acquired in the core courses for the MBA degree could be applied in either a new or adolescent firm.

 The course will be conducted as a seminar, with time devoted to the discussion of ideas by students who have an interest in entrepreneurship and small business management.
-These ideas may come from guest speakers, from the instructor, from the text or other readings from case materials, and from students.
+These ideas may come from guest speakers, from the instructor, from the text or other readings, from case materials, and from students.